bayeru/authentication-and-authorization-system/frontend/docs/README.md

 ## Backend environment variables

 - The app requires certain environment variables both for back-end and front-end.
+- Rename .env.sample file under the backend directory as .env
 - Open the .env file in the backend directory and edit the environment variables according to your setup.

 ```ini